Feel like you’re suffocating in your own living room? If the walls are closing in, it’s time for a change.

 Wall Color is Essential to Expansion

-Your choice in wall color and detailing has an effect on the feel and illusion of space in a room.
-Painting the walls neutral colors such as a cloud white, ocean gray, a sandy or smoky color will open up the living room.
-Lighter tones are preferable over deeper colors to expand space, yet warm accent and wall colors can make a room feel cozy, too.
+Your choice in the wall color and detailing has an effect on the feel and illusion of space in a room.
+Painting the walls neutral colors such as cloud white, ocean gray, and a sandy or smoky color will open up the living room.
+Lighter tones are preferable over deeper colors to expand space, yet warm accents and wall colors can make a room feel cozy, too.
 It depends on your preference.

 Paint the trim and details in slightly off shades as your primary wall color to make the room appear larger.
 If you paint your ceiling in a brighter hue it will pop, making the eye go upward.

 Furniture Choice and Placement Matter